mckennapsean/dissertation/content/01-intro.md

-To tailor the design activity framework to visualization novices, we created concise design worksheets for the framework, in [@sec:worksheets].
+To tailor the design activity framework to visualization novices, we created concise design worksheets for the framework, described in [@sec:worksheets].
 By reflecting on our own experience using a variety of design methods, we identified descriptive steps for each design activity of visualization design.
 These steps served as a checklist that we taught and utilized in a visualization course with students.
 We performed a qualitative evaluation of the use of these visualization design worksheets in a cumulative project for which students had to design and develop their own web-based visualization system from scratch.
 This qualitative evaluation included survey feedback from 32 students and 11